Grow Your Customer Base

 There is no time for complacency in the SaaS world.
 Ask yourself such questions as “Have your customers started using your product as much as they should, to get real value?”

 Stop selling!
 Visit your customers.
 See how they work and whether the product is an inseparable part of their working day.
-If it isn‘t, analyze what you can do to make them use it enough to get real value out of it.
+If it isn‘t, analyze what you can do to make them use it enough to get real value.

 Only customers who use your product vigorously will test it to the limit.
-They then raise plenty of support requests, and they won‘t always be minor ones.
+They then raise plenty of support requests, which won‘t always be minor.
 Resolve all issues quickly and keep making them successful.

 The difference between a happy customer and a successful one is that the successful customer can quantify the ’return on investment‘ (RoI) regarding your product.
 Only they get real value from your product.
 Only they will be your true advocates in the marketplace!

-Remember that word of mouth is the best form of sales there is.
+Remember that word of mouth is the best form of sales.

 I recommend that you study the following SaaS companies to understand why the fundamentals are so important and how they can help you grow your customer base:

-HipChat: It‘s a private chat and instant messaging service that also offers cloud-based file storage and video calling.
-They have connected with their target customers exceptionally well with their innovative ad campaign.
-They were later acquired by Stride.
+HipChat: It‘s a private chat and instant messaging service offering cloud-based file storage and video calling.
+Their innovative ad campaign has connected with their target customers exceptionally well.
+Stride later acquired them.

 Trello: Their collaboration tool is so great that organizations using it rave about it!
-Here you have an example of a SaaS company making their customers successful!
+Here is an example of a SaaS company making its customers successful!

 Plan to Sell SaaS products?

-First, create a great SaaS product that will sell itself, but don’t stop there.
+First, create a great SaaS product (maybe even complemented with a mobile app) that will sell itself, but don’t stop there.
 Create a detailed SaaS sales strategy and then set to selling your great product.
 Only then you will be able to grow your customer base and increase your bottom line.

 You can find such expertise in the vetted software developers community at DevTeam.Space.
 Write to us your initial SaaS product specifications, and one of our account managers will get back to you to provide further help.